The-Knights-of-Ni/FTC-2015-2016/README.md

-This is our teams copy of the ftc app.
+This is FTC Team 5206 The Knights of Ni's copy of the ftc app.
 Robot code can be found in: FtcRobotController/src/main/java/com/qualcomm/ftcrobotcontroller/opmodes/

 and